-Let us take some time to get ourselves braced up for the “assessment scenarios”.
-The first and foremost step in the chain of Assessments is a “Provisional Assessment”.
+Let us take some time to get ourselves braced up for provisional assessment in GST.

 What is an assessment?

-Assessment means determination of tax liability and includes self-assessment, re-assessment, provisional assessment, summary assessment and best judgment assessment.
+Assessment means the determination of tax liability and includes self-assessment, re-assessment, provisional assessment, summary assessment, and best judgment assessment.

 - Tax Rate

-2) What is the liability of the assesse in the event of ‘Provisional Assessment’?
+2. What is the liability of the assessee in the event of ‘Provisional Assessment’?

-In the event of provisional assessment, the assesse is liable to pay the liability as determined under the Provisional assessment by the Asst.
+In the event of provisional assessment, the assessee is liable to pay the liability as determined under the Provisional assessment by the Asst.
 Commissioner/Dy.
 Commissioner.

-3) What are the consequences on final assessment?
+3. What are the consequences of provisional assessment on the final assessment?

-On the final assessment, if the value of final assessment is greater than the provisional assessment, the assesse needs to pay the differential amount along with interest.
-In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a refund along with interest @ prescribed rate.
+On the final assessment, if the value of the final assessment is greater than the provisional assessment, the assessee needs to pay the differential amount along with interest.
+In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a GST refund along with interest at the prescribed rate.

-Where in the assesse feels he is unable to determine the value of the goods/services or the tax rate applicable thereto, he shall along with required set of documents, shall submit FORM GST ASMT-01electronically on common portal directly or through a facilitation Centre notified by commissioner.
+Where the assesse feels he is unable to determine the value of the goods/services or the tax rate applicable thereto, he shall along with the required set of documents, shall submit FORM GST ASMT-01electronically on the common portal directly or through a facilitation Centre notified by the commissioner.